IHE/ITI.MHDS/index.md

   - This diagram does not show the [PMIR](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) feed out to all the community participants, but this is enabled by [PMIR](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html), where all the community participants can subscribe to the [PMIR](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) manager for feed.
 2. Publication of new Documents to represent a case where new data need to be published.
   - The PDQm is used to get the golden patient identifier for use in the [Document Registry](#150111-document-registry).
-3. The Provide transaction includes a DocumentManifest, DocumentReference, and the Binary resource containing the document.
+3. The Provide transaction includes a List, DocumentReference, and the Binary resource containing the document.
 Get consent to disclose documents
   - There is no standard protocol, this functionality would be provided by the Consent Manager.
 It might by a User Interface or some undefined transaction.
 The consent must be legally obtained according to local regulations and user experience expectations.
 4. Discover Patient Master Identity and data (MHD)
   - This portion starts with the patient visiting the Consumer.
 Thus there is a potential for a [PMIR](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) feed updating the [PMIR](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) manager.
 Not all visits will result in a feed.